Jimmy-2/RecipeApp/README.md

       - (Delete) Delete existing like
    - Favorites Screen (list of favorited recipes)
       - (Read/GET)  Recipe ids, names, images and summaries by the stored strings found in the favorites list sqlite database.
       - Populate recyclerview with each recyclerview item as a singular recipe with their names, images, summaries shown.
-Pass id as a string to recipe screen using Bundle so that the recipe screen can use the api url GET /recipes/{id}/information to display the recipe information.
+Viewholder onclick will enter recipe screen and pass id as a string to recipe screen using Bundle so that the recipe screen can use the api url GET /recipes/{id}/information to display the recipe information.

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]